Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Model and Results

 Taking $x=0$ as a reference point, we define the process $(J_0(t))_{t\ge 0}$ as

-{which equals the integrated heat flow from the region $x<0$ to the region $x\geq 0$.
-At $\lambda = 0$, we expect this process to stay \emph{bounded} in the limit $L\to \infty,t\to \infty$ as a result of localization: Only a finite amount of energy can be transferred from $x<0$ to $x\geq 0$.} In contrast, this process becomes unbounded if energy is dissipated across the full chain.
+which equals the integrated heat flow from the region $x<0$ to the region $x\geq 0$.
+At $\lambda = 0$, we expect this process to stay \emph{bounded} in the limit $L\to \infty$, $t\to \infty$ as a result of localization: Only a finite amount of energy can be transferred from $x<0$ to $x\geq 0$.
+In contrast, this process becomes unbounded if energy spreads across the full chain.
 E.g., if one assumes that the system is governed by normal diffusive behaviour and it is started in equilibrium, then $J_0(t)$ grows typically as $t^{1/4}$, see e.g.\@ \cite{derrida_gerschenfeld}.
 Our second theorem shows that a long time is needed before energy starts getting dissipated {across} the system for small values of $\lambda$: \begin{Theorem} Let $n\in\N^*$ and let $J_0$ be defined as in \eqref{eq: time integrated current}.
-There is a positive random variable $V_n$, having finite moments of all orders, so that
+There is a positive random variable $V_n$ so that